geosolutions-it/MapStore2/docs/developer-guide/local-config.md

   }],
   // flag for postponing mapstore 2 load time after theme "loadAfterTheme": false,
+  // flag for abandon map edit confirm popup, by default is enabled "unsavedMapChangesDialog": false,
   // optional state initializer (it will override the one defined in appConfig.js) "initialState": {
       // default initial state for every mode (will override initialState imposed by plugins reducers)